 So where and when did this all start??
 Saunas were less common in US culture in the 1960's; Old Pole had a steam bath instead.
 Due to obvious temperature limitations, they had a "200 club" for as far back as I was able to determine.
 However...during the 1950's Little America V had a sauna, and as one story goes, they had an "over 300 club" which many w/o's joined.
 Since the temperature there never got much below -70°F that made for a rather hot sauna in those days.

 At Pole in 1977 we had a relatively mild winter, the temperature just barely got below -100°F a couple of times.
-The NOAA database subsequently seems to indicate that on 14 August 1977 we may have joined the "298 club" but we were looking at THIS thermometer in the met office, and that was official enough for us, so it was time to go do it!!
-I actually took this picture after the run (and after I'd thawed out) and the temps had gone up a bit but as you can PLAINLY see, the needle definitely hit the -100° line..
-Ok if you're curious or hardheaded, the hour-by-hour NOAA weather database for our entire winter (or most others) can be downloaded here.
+The NOAA database subsequently seems to indicate that on 14 August 1977 we may have joined the "298 club" but we were looking at the thermometer (right) in the met office, and that was official enough for us, so it was time to go do it!!
+I actually took this picture after the run (and after I'd thawed out) and the temps had gone up a bit but as you can PLAINLY see, the needle definitely hit the -100° line.
+Okay, if you're curious or hardheaded, the hour-by-hour NOAA weather database for our entire winter (or most others) can be downloaded here.

 Ken Gibson streaks for the sauna.